 Hot weather, cold drinks, maybe a trip to the beach?
-It’s summertime, people!
+It’s summertime!
 And while you might be tempted over vacation to lounge poolside and work on that tan, remember that there are also plenty of opportunities to give back to your community and beyond.
-So, be the star of your own summer superhero movie and get out there and save the world!
+So, be the star of your own summer superhero movie, and get out there and save the world!

 People live in poverty worldwide and, in ever increasing numbers, in the United States.
 We can all do something to help the poor — from volunteering our time to donating to a local charity.
 This summer, do your part to support your neighbors in need.

-During the summer, it’s easy to forget how much energy we use and trash we create — blasting the air conditioner to achieve cooler temps, flooding the flower garden with the hose, and using garbage bags full of plastic cups and cutlery for the 4th of July barbecue.
+During the summer, it’s easy to forget how much energy we use and trash we create — blasting the air conditioner to cool off, flooding the flower garden with the hose, and using garbage bags full of plastic cups and cutlery for the 4th of July barbecue.
 So, while you’re outside enjoying God’s creation, think about the ways you might care for creation.

 - Conserve water — Take shorter showers and save your shower water or other gray water for your garden; try not to run the washing machine as often (it’s not like you’re going to wear much clothing anyway), and drink from reusable water bottles.